ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Microsoft 365 Groups, by default can be created by any user.
 This can be restricted to Administrators and members of a security group.
 This restriction prevents the needless creation of groups.
 It is advisable to develop a workflow to control the provisioning process.

-Office 365 Group Design Decisions for all agencies and implementation types.
+Microsoft 365 Group Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
-Office 365 Group creation restrictions | Configured <br>Only administrators and select users can create/configure Microsoft 365 groups. | This will ensure that groups are approved before being created, ensuring all groups have a purpose.<br>This setting also affects Exchange, SharePoint, Microsoft Planner and Teams.
+Microsoft 365 Group creation restrictions | Configured <br>Only administrators and select users can create/configure Microsoft 365 groups. | This will ensure that groups are approved before being created, ensuring all groups have a purpose.<br>This setting also affects Exchange, SharePoint, Microsoft Planner and Teams.
 Naming Policy | `grp-AgencyName-SecurityGroup-Role` | Exchange groups will be named like the following AgencyName-Agency e.g. `grp-DTA-ExchangeMailbox-ITHelpdesk`
 Group Expiration  | All groups - annually | Group Expiration is required to simplify the management overhead associated with groups and to limit Azure AD clutter.